mush-zhang/Blare/README.md

 ## Instruction

 We evaluate the performance of BLARE on two production workloads and one open-sourced workload.
 We have included the open-source workload: [US Accident Dataset](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents) and the regular expressions in the repository.

+**[TODO] Will add Makefile soon**

 Compile and run the original experiment scripts for the paper with the following commands:

 - BALRE on Google-RE2